Djohn12/Djohn12.github.io/README.md

 # This is my first personnal website \o/

-## Warning, big things coming up !
+## So excited about this !

 ## Ideally, this website will host :

-* My portfolio
+* Portfolio
-* My CV
+* CV
-* Some informations about me and what I do these days
+* Informations about me and what I do these days
-* Some blog posts I plan to do to keep up with my new carrier (and hobby) in web development
+* Blog posts about dev related stuff

 ***